Defining Domestic Violence, Sexual Assault, Stalking, and Sexual Harassment (DVSASSH)

-Workplaces Respond uses language based on the Centers for Disease Control, Violence Against Women Act, and International Labour Organization’s Convention 190 and seeks to use terms that are inclusive and reflect survivors’ experiences.
+Workplaces Respond uses language based on the Centers for Disease Control, Violence Against Women Act, and International Labour Organization’s Convention 190 and seeks to use terms that reflect survivors’ experiences.

 Domestic Violence and Dating Violence (also referred to as Intimate Partner Violence):